phrb/hicss-omp-paper/rebuttal/rebuttal.md

 1. Some of the statements in the introduction and the descriptions of OpenMP and Pthreads can use additional references (e.g., "slowdowns on Moore's law and the end of Dennard scaling").
 (TODO: Raphael)
 2. Recommend changing "Listing X" to "Figure X".
-(TODO: Paulo)
+(DONE)
 3. Recommend displaying "Listing 1" in one column instead of splitting it in the middle.
-(TODO: Paulo)
+(DONE)
 4. Recommend using active voice instead of passive voice (e.g., "Different approaches have been proposed to study..."
-(TODO: Paulo)
+(DONE)
 5. Recommend not using colors for Figures since some readers might not be able to distinguish them (or someone might print it out in black-and-white).
 (TODO: Pedro, relacionado com item 4 do revisão 1)
 6. Table 1.
-The second question has a typo "Had contat [sic] with the API///" (TODO: Paulo)
+The second question has a typo "Had contat [sic] with the API///" (DONE)

 #### Other Comments